javascript-awesome/angular/Providing-communications-with-the-remote-http-using-Angular.md

 As I said later $http API is based on the deferred/promise APIs exposed by the $q service.
 Lets talk about these.

 Idea of Deferred objects was taken from Kris Kowal's library <a href='https://github.com/kriskowal/q'>Q</a>.
 Its essence lies in the fact that if function can't return object without blocking, it returns Promice object.
 This object will observe the result of the function.
-When we receive returns object orr error, Deferred object will show us this.
+When we receive returns object or error, Deferred object will show us this.

+A new instance of deferred is constructed by calling $q.defer().

+#### Methods

+* resolve(value) – resolves the derived promise with the value.
+If the value is a rejection constructed via $q.reject, the promise will be rejected instead.
+* reject(reason) – rejects the derived promise with the reason.
+This is equivalent to resolving it with a rejection constructed via $q.reject.
+* notify(value) - provides updates on the status of the promises execution.
+This may be called multiple times before the promise is either resolved or rejected.

+#### Deferred properties is:

+Promise – promice object associated with this deferred.
+These is an object which contains the result of operations, that we don't know when will finish.
+The purpose of the promise object is to allow for interested parties to get access to the result of the deferred task when it completes.

+A new promise instance is created when a deferred instance is created and can be retrieved by calling deferred.promise.

+#### Methods

+* then(successCallback, errorCallback, notifyCallback) – regardless of when the promise was or will be resolved or rejected, then calls one of the success or error callbacks asynchronously as soon as the result is available.
+The callbacks are called with a single argument: the result or rejection reason.
+Additionally, the notify callback may be called zero or more times to provide a progress indication, before the promise is resolved or rejected.
+This method returns a new promice which is resolved or rejected via the return value of the successCallback, errorCallback.
+It also notifies via the return value of the notifyCallback method.
+The promice can not be resolved or rejected from the notifyCallback method.